swiftlang/swift-testing/Documentation/Vision.md

 Beyond the essentials, tools may offer other useful features, such as:

 * Filtering tests by name, specific traits (e.g. custom tags), or other criteria.
-* Outputting results to a standard format such as [xUnit XML](https://xunit.net/docs/format-xml-v2) for importing into other tools.
+* Outputting results to a standard format such as JUnit XML for importing into other tools.
 * Controlling runtime options such as whether parallel execution is enabled, whether failed tests should be reattempted, etc.
 * Relaunching a test executable after an unexpected crash.